This set of Energy & Environment Management Multiple Choice Questions & Answers (MCQs) focuses on “Marine Pollution”.

 c) Introducing sewage treatment plants

-d) Ban the license of industries which are near to sea.
+d) Ban the license of industries which are near to the sea

 Explanation: One of the best ways of reducing the pollution load on marine waters is by introducing sewage treatment plants.
 This will reduce the biological oxygen demand (BOD) of the final product before it is discharged to water.

-6. State true or false.
-The Deepwater Horizon oil spill considered amongst the largest oil spills in history.
+6. The Deepwater Horizon oil spill considered amongst the largest oil spills in history.

 7. What is the reason that oil pollution attracts the greatest attention?